s-victor/TinyPedal/docs/features.md

 # Available Widgets & Features

 ## Cruise
+- Show current in-game clock time of the circuit.
 - Show compass directions with three-figure bearings that matches game's cardinal directions.
 - Show elevation difference in game's coordinate system, with meter or feet as display unit.
 - Show odometer that displays total driven distance of local player, with km or mile as display unit.